 There are thousands of communities in the United States, ranging in size from major metropolitan areas to outlying rural townships.
 No matter where or how big a city is, crime is a concern for everyone.
-Which of these places, however, is the safest in the United States?
+However, what is the safest city in the United States?

 After conducting thorough research, we have compiled a list of the 25 safest cities in the United States based on statistics from the 2019 FBI Uniform Crime Report.
 Violent crimes and property crimes are weighted and compared to the population to determine a city’s overall Safety Score.

 Each of these cities in the United States has a burglary rate per 1,000 residents to emphasize the significance of home protection.

 1. Glens Falls